xyproto/orbiton/README.md

 ## Known bugs

 * Some letters can not be typed.
 Like `ø`.
-* Lines longer than the terminal width are not handled correctly.
+* The undo functionality is currently broken.
-* The undo functionality is currently a bit broken.
+* If a line contains a unicode character (like `ø`), the cursor positioning is wrong after that position.

 ## Hotkeys